aragon/aragon-react-boilerplate/README.md

 ## Structure

-This boilerplate have the following structure:
+This boilerplate has the following structure:

 ```md
 root